nirgeier/KubernetesLabs/Labs/index.md

 ## 📋 Lab Overview

 Welcome to the hands-on Kubernetes labs!
-This comprehensive series will guide you through essential Kubernetes concepts and advanced topics.
+This comprehensive series of labs will guide you through essential Kubernetes concepts and advanced topics.

 ## 🗂️ Available Labs